Bibodh Karki, MD

 PGY-3 Resident, Family Medicine

 Recently, Dr. Karki was working as a Clinical Research Coordinator in the division of Infectious Diseases.
 In the past he has worked on the PCV-13 pneumonia vaccine.
-Currently, he is working on more than ten research studies including Janssen vaccine for COVID-19 and pursing his Master’s in Public Health at the University of Louisville.
+Currently, he is working on more than ten research studies including Janssen vaccine for COVID-19 and pursuing his Master’s in Public Health at the University of Louisville.

-In his free time Dr. Karki likes to travel, spend time with family and play soccer.
-During the time of COVID, he developed a new hobby; biking.
-He likes to bike along the trails that go around the falls of Ohio connecting Kentucky and Indiana.
+In his free time, Dr. Karki likes to travel, spend time with family, and play soccer.
+During the time of COVID, he developed a new hobby: biking.
+He likes to bike along the trails that go around the falls of Ohio, connecting Kentucky and Indiana.

 “Medicine is an ever-learning process, and I have always been motivated to learn more.
 I am eager to have a career in which I can solve problems.
 I welcome any challenge that arises and will meet it with a consistent effort until a resolution is reached.
 I am very excited to work with people and community in Alamogordo.”